yeapAi/lens-extensions/README.md

 ## Usage

-To install one of the samples follow the below instructions:
+To install one of the exetnsions follow the below instructions:

 ## Extensions